HaruHunab1320/prism/CONTRIBUTING.md

 - A quick summary and/or background
 - Steps to reproduce
   - Be specific!
-  - Give sample code if you can.
+  - Give sample code if you can
 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)